-The Benefit Take-Up Campaign is a collaborative initiative developed by the Middlesbrough Financial Inclusion Group (FIG) and funded by Middlesbrough Council to help people make sure they are claiming the correct benefits.
+The Benefit Take-Up Campaign is a collaborative money management initiative developed by the Middlesbrough Financial Inclusion Group (FIG) and funded by Middlesbrough Council to help people make sure they are claiming the correct benefits.

 The project is about explaining benefits and making sure people know what they are entitled to.
 The benefits system can be complicated, and the aim of the campaign is to help people through it effectively.

 Middlesbrough Council has provided funding and support to extend the Unclaimed Benefits Campaign (UBC) and integrate it with an existing Hub Advice Service under one project.